openfoodfacts/openfoodfacts-dart/README.md

 ## Support

-If you are having issues, that go beyond the scope of this package, please write to us on [Slack](https://openfoodfacts.slack.com) or send us an email at contact@openfoodfacts.org
+If you are having issues, that go beyond the scope of this package, please write to us on [Slack](https://openfoodfacts.slack.com) or send us an email at reuse@openfoodfacts.org (or contact@openfoodfacts if not related to reuse)

 ### Testing